Aggregate-Intellect/Sherpa4Modeling/sherpa4modeling/Model Evaluation/README.md

 ## Model Element format
-The domain model format can be found in the [paper](https://www.computer.org/csdl/proceedings-article/models/2023/248000a162/1SOLHZynTpe)
+The domain model format can be found in the [paper](https://www.computer.org/csdl/proceedings-article/models/2023/248000a162/1SOLHZynTpe).
+You can also reference to instructor solutions...

 Note:
-- the domain model should **not** contain special characters, e.g., [], <>...
+- the domain model should **not** contain special characters or digits, e.g., [], <>, 1,2,3...
 They may cause problem in the embedding process...
 - Some classes may end up with a inherit notation.
 You should remove it.
 ```
 Doctor(int practitionerNumber, string signature, date requisitionValidFrom) inherit Person